appsunited/.vim/README.md

 MacVim Settings
 ===============

 Just copy this .vim into the root dir.
 You also need to create the .gvimrc and .vimrc files.
+In addition you need to create an empty dir into .vim named "backup".

 Plugins